budulinek/arduino-altherma-controller/README.md

 **Enable Write to P1P2**.
 * **Manually** (default).
 User can manually enable / disable writing to the P1/P2 bus (see the **P1P2 Status** page).
 After reboot or if connection is interrupted (see **Connection Timeout**), connection is downgraded to read only.
 * **Automatically**.
-The controller tries to (re)enable writing to the P1/P2 bus (to the main Daikin controller) after (re)start, or if the connection is interrupted (see **Connection Timeout**).
-Use **Automatically** at your own risk and only after you have successfuly enabled write manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**
+The controller tries to (re)enable writing to the P1/P2 bus after (re)start, or if connection is interrupted.
+Even if the controller fails to receive an address from the heat pump, it will write counter requests to the P1/P2 bus (address is not needed for sending counter requests).
+Use *Automatically* at your own risk and only after you have successfuly enabled write manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**

 **EEPROM Write Quota**.
 Daily quota for writes to the EEPROM of the main Daikin controller.
 Every command sent via web interface (**Write Command** on **P1P2 Status** page) or via UDP = write cycle to the Daikin EEPROM.
 If the daily quota is reached, new commands are dropped.
 The quota resets at midnight.